 What is the yield target?

 Whilst there is no yield target, the Fund will always contain an allocation to bonds and other income-producing assets, so some income generation is likely.

 What are the asset exposure parameters?

 As a constituent of the Investment Association’s Mixed Investment 20-60% Shares Sector, the Fund will at all times have a maximum of 60% allocated to equities and a minimum of 30% in fixed interest and cash.

 How has the Fund performed since launch?

-Source: Financial Express Analytics.
+Source: FE Analytics.
 GBP total return, C Acc units (performance history extended where required).
 Past performance is not a guide to future performance.
 The value of an investment and any income from it can fall as well as rise.
 You may not get back the amount you originally invested.